ucsd-cse231-w21/pa1-Yiranwu/README.md

 ## Q2: Data Structures
 I use a class called Scope to store information about the variables and functions in the current scope.
-Given the name of variable, we are able to find its type and address in WASM memory(to support REPL).
-Given the name of function, we can find its signature and WASM code implementation(to support REPL).
+Given the name of variable, we are able to find its type (for typechecking) and address in WASM memory(for REPL).
+Given the name of function, we can find its signature(for typechecking) and WASM code implementation(for REPL).
 ```
 type  VarEntry = {